4383/governance/goals/proposed/remove-eventlet.rst

 Asyncio target two main audiences:
-    * end-users developers who wants to make applications using asyncio - Some may consider Openstack services (neutron, nova, etc);
+    * end-users developers who wants to make applications using asyncio - Some may consider OpenStack services (neutron, nova, etc);
-    * framework developers who wants to make frameworks and libraries that end-users developers can use in their applications - Some may consider Openstack shared libraries (oslo, etc).
+    * framework developers who wants to make frameworks and libraries that end-users developers can use in their applications - Some may consider OpenStack shared libraries (oslo, etc).

-But the Openstack world is not so waterproof, and it is common to see services which implements API, so even services may be seen as a framework developers audience.
+But the OpenStack world is not so waterproof, and it is common to see services which implements API, so even services may be seen as a framework developers audience.